Yuan Shikai: Evaluation and legacy

 After the collapse of Zhang's movement, all pretence of strength from the central government collapsed, and China descended into a period of warlordism.
 Over the next several decades, the offices of both the president and parliament became the tools of militarists, and the politicians in Peking became dependent on regional governors for their support and political survival.
 For this reason, Yuan is sometimes called "the Father of the Warlords".
 However, it is not accurate to attribute China's subsequent age of warlordism as a personal preference, since in his career as a military reformer he had attempted to forge a modern army based on the Japanese model.
 Throughout his lifetime, he demonstrated an understanding of staffing, military education, and regular transfers of officer personnel, combining these skills to create China's first modern military organisation.
 After his return to power in 1911, however, he seemed willing to sacrifice his legacy of military reform for imperial ambitions, and instead ruled by a combination of violence and bribery that destroyed the idealism of the early Republican movement.

-In the CCTV Production Towards the Republic, Yuan is portrayed through most of his early years as an able administrator, although a very skilled manipulator of political situations.
-His self-proclamation as Emperor is largely depicted as being influenced by external forces, especially that of his son, prince Yuan Keding.
+In the CCTV production Towards the Republic, Yuan is portrayed through most of his early years as an able administrator, although a very skilled manipulator of political situations.
+His self-proclamation as Emperor is largely depicted as being influenced by external forces, especially that of his son, Yuan Keding.

-A bixi stone tortoise with a stelae in honour of Yuan Shikai, which was installed in Anyang's Huanyuan Park soon after his death, was (partly) restored in 1993.
+A bixi stone tortoise with a stelae in honour of Yuan, which was installed in Anyang's Huanyuan Park soon after his death, was partly restored in 1993.